 It has been documented in numerous other towns and cities throughout the Commonwealth of Massachusetts and elsewhere in the United States that Adult Entertainment Establishments are distinguishable from other business uses and that the location of adult entertainment uses degrades the quality of life in the areas of a community where they are located.
 Studies have shown secondary impacts such as increased levels of crime, increased demands on police, fire departments and other municipal resources, decreased tax base, and blight resulting from the clustering and concentration of adult entertainment uses.
 Late night noise and traffic also increase due to the late hours of operation of many of these establishments.
-This by-law is enacted pursuant to Massachusetts General Law Chapter 40A, Section 9A and the Massachusetts Home Rule Amendment with the purpose and intent of regulating and limiting the location of Adult Entertainment Establishments (as defined within 1, Section 3 of these By-Laws) so as to prevent or minimize the secondary effects associated with these establishments, and to protect the health, safety, and general welfare of the present and future inhabitants of the Town of Westport.
+This by-law is enacted pursuant to Massachusetts General Law Chapter 40A, Section 9A and the Massachusetts Home Rule Amendment with the purpose and intent of regulating and limiting the location of Adult Entertainment Establishments (as defined within 1, Section 3 of these establishments, and to protect the health, safety, and general welfare of the present and future inhabitants of the Town of Westport.